SAP-samples/sap-btp-build-workshop/Excercises/ex1/README.md

 approvals, tasks, and recommended business insights content.
 The scope includes content from SAP S/4HANA Cloud, SAP SuccessFactors solutions, and SAP Fieldglass solutions..
 Additional cloud solutions are on SAP’s roadmap.
 You can either use SAP Start “as is” and directly benefit from its features, choose to implement your own customized entry point scenario using SAP Build Work Zone.

+## One workflow inbox

+Complete business tasks proactively through a unified view of pending tasks across SAP solutions in both mobile and desktop environments.
+The “one workflow inbox” capability is generally available as part of the SAP Task Center service, providing integration with major SAP solutions (for example, SAP S/4HANA Cloud, SAP S/4HANA, SAP SuccessFactors, SAP Ariba, SAP Concur, and SAP Fieldglass) and third-party solutions through third-party system support.
+AI-generated approval recommendations based on previously processed tasks now help you maximize the efficiency of your workflows (currently available for the SAP Build Process Automation solution).

+## End-to-end process blueprints

+## Coordinated lifecycle management

+## Consistent security and identity management

+## Embedded and cross-product analytics

+## Aligned Domain Models and integration content